dragoncoder047/thuepaste/README.md

     d --> c
 ```

 From a starting state of `a`, it has a 50% chance of going into state `b`, and a 50% chance of going into state `c`.
 No rules match `b`, so it has a 100% chance of halting from `b`.
 And it can be readily seen that `c` and `d` form an infinite loop that has zero chance of halting.
 But how is that actually determined?
-The method I use keeps a history of what path from the root (in this case `a`) it has taken to get to some state.
-When it gets to `d` and considers the transition back to `c`, it sees that it has already passed through `c`, and from `c`, there is a 100% chance of transitioning to `d` (where it is), so it knows that an infinite loop has formed and returns 0% to the recursive calls that depend on `d`.
+The `d::=c` rule applies to the output of the `c::=d` rule, and vice versa, and there is no way out of the loop, so the computer knows that if a `c` or `d` appear it will result in an infinite loop and will never halt.
 So from `a`, it has two paths: one with a 100% chance of halting (to `b`) and one with a 0% chance of halting (to `c`).
 The result is the average of each of the choices, 50%.
 And indeed, this program halts only half the times it is run.

 Now consider what happens when the rule `d::=b` is added to the above program.
 The state space now becomes this: